Graduate Writing Studio at Fresno State

 him DJing in San Francisco or snowboarding at China Peak.

-Greta Bell is working on her M.A. in History at Fresno State.
-She conducts ZOOM appointments
+Greta Bell received her M.A. in History at Fresno State.
+She conducts ZOOM appointments with

 Kayla Brass is from Elk Grove, California.
 She received her B.S. in Exercise Physiology at Winston-Salem